strncat/strncat.github.io/_posts/2019-04-04-bellman-ford.markdown

 <br>
 <!------------------------------------------------------------------------------------>
 <h4><b>Can we have negative cycles?</b></h4>
 If $$G$$ has negative cycles then the shortest paths are not defined.
 They are not defined because you can always find a shorter path by traversing the negative cycle one more time.
 Bellman-Ford could however detect negative cycles by just doing another iteration and checking if the lengths are continuing to decrease.
 If they decrease, then we know we have a cycle and we can exit and report that.
-The sample code below can be added to the above implementation before returing from the function:
+The sample code below can be added to the above implementation before returning from the function:
 {% highlight c++ %}
 We can add one additional iteration to discover negative cycles: for (int i = 0; i < g.size(); i++) { // for every edge in the graph